 This is mine.

 Far too often, personal views dictate policy.

-It is natural to want your opinion to matter, but it is nothing more than the beginning of a discussion.
+It is natural to want your opinion to matter, and it does.
+It is the beginning of the convrsation.

 As outlined in the Constitution and the UN Declaration of Human Rights, free speech refers to government versus people.
 Free people have a right to criticize their government; oppressed people lack that right.
 But "free speech" in no way grants the right to proselytize, spread misinformation, slander your neighbor or promote hate.